Free the Nipple (film)

 Free the Nipple is a 2014 American comedy-drama independent film directed by Lina Esco and written by Hunter Richards.
 Esco created the film to draw public attention to the issue of gender equality and encourage discussion over what she perceived as America's glorification of violence and repression of sexuality.
 When in post-production during February 2014, the film was picked up for distribution by Paris-based WTFilms.

 Synopsis

-Led by Liv (Lola Kirke), an army of passionate women launch a revolution to "Free the Nipple" and decriminalize female toplessness.
+Led by Liv, an army of passionate women launch a revolution to "Free the Nipple" and decriminalize female toplessness.
 Based on true events, a mass movement of topless women, backed by First Amendment lawyers, graffiti installations, and national publicity stunts, invade New York City to protest censorship hypocrisies and promote gender equality legally and culturally in the U.S.